Table Tennis Bats - New Rules

-In 2008 the ITTF introduced new rules relating to table tennis bats, rubbers and VOC-free glue.
-Read them here...
+In 2008 the ITTF introduced new rules and regulations for table tennis rackets.

 ^ Top of page ^